falstro/minute-http/README.md

 `minuted` is a standalone HTTP server based on `libminute-httpd` and TCL.
 It is intended as a proof of concept implementation using the minute libraries, but might be useful for small setups.
-If nothing else it's got to have a server that actually uses the libraries to see them in action and to get immediate feedback regarding potential shortcomings and pitfalls with the libraries.
+If nothing else it's good to have a server that actually uses the libraries to see them in action and to get immediate feedback regarding potential shortcomings and pitfalls with the libraries.